Tweety: Later appearances

+In 2003, Tweety (voiced by Eric Goldberg) made two appearances in Looney Tunes: Back in Action, although in one of those appearances this "Tweety" was actually the Tasmanian Devil in disguise.

 In 2011, Tweety was featured, with his Looney Tunes co-stars, in Cartoon Network's series The Looney Tunes Show.
 He is voiced by Jeff Bergman.
 He appeared in the episode "Ridiculous Journey", where he and Sylvester work together with Taz to get back home to Granny and Bugs Bunny.
 He had been revealed to have fought in World War II alongside a young Granny.
-Sylvester also asked him how old he was, to which Tweety replied, "I'll never tell."
+Sylvester also asked him how old he was, to which Tweety replied, "I'll never tell".
 Sylvester then asked if Tweety would at least tell him if he (Tweety) was a boy or a girl.
-Tweety whispered into his ear and Sylvester had a surprised expression and said "Huh, I was wrong."
+Tweety whispered into his ear and Sylvester had a surprised expression and said "Huh, I was wrong".

-Tweety has recently appeared as a major character in New Looney Tunes and Looney Tunes Cartoons, where his designs are mostly based on his Freleng heyday with a few Bob Clampett elements to make him more suited for 1942–1944, and his personality reverts him to being more violent and abusive in nature while being toned down to retain his cute facade.
-He was voiced again by Bob Bergen.
-Looney Tunes Cartoons is the second time that Eric Bauza voices Tweety.
+Tweety appeared as a major character in New Looney Tunes and Looney Tunes Cartoons, where his designs were based on his Bob Clampett Cartoons while still maintaining his yellow feathers.
+His personality reverts him to being more violent and abusive in nature while being toned down to retain his cute facade.
+He was voiced by Bob Bergen in New Looney Tunes.
+Looney Tunes Cartoons is the first time that Eric Bauza voices Tweety.

 On February 17, 2021, it was announced Tweety would star in Tweety Mysteries which would have been similar to The Sylvester & Tweety Mysteries.
 The series would have been a live-action/animated hybrid aimed towards girls and would have aired on Cartoon Network.
 However, the series never got off the ground as Cartoon Network announced all live-action productions were scrapped in December 2022.

+Tweety next appeared in Space Jam: A New Legacy, which was released on July 16, 2021.
+He was voiced by Bob Bergen.

-Tweety starred in a direct-to-video film King Tweety which was released on June 14, 2022.
-Eric Bauza reprised the role.
+Tweety starred in a direct-to-video film King Tweety, which was released on June 14, 2022.
+He was voiced by Eric Bauza.

 Tweety appears in the preschool series Bugs Bunny Builders which aired as part of Cartoonito on Cartoon Network and HBO Max on July 25, 2022.
+In the series, similar to Baby Looney Tunes and the finale of The Sylvester and Tweety Mysteries, he is friends with Sylvester.
 Eric Bauza reprised his role from Looney Tunes Cartoons.